shamimulalam/userization/README.md

 ### Migration
 Before run "php artisan migrate" please add a user id in authorization config file.
-Provided user will got all privilege in authorization.
+Provided user will get all privilege in authorization.
  Then run "php artisan migrate"

 #### Rules